 6/16/2017 ~ What a good thing that I was looking for a new image for Keep Your Teeth!
-The above picture comes from Bartz & Bartz Dental on teeth whitening, by way of foods.
+I first saw the above picture at Bartz & Bartz Dental where they talk about teeth whitening, by way of foods.
 I had no idea that malic acid in strawberries and apples is a natural teeth whitening astringent, that iron in broccoli protects teeth from stains, that celery’s water content stimulates saliva with its natural cleaning effect, that raw garlic and onions reduce plaque production, or that pineapples contain an enzyme called bromelain that is a natural stain remover.